Climate change puts Venezuelan amphibians at risk of extinction

-CARACAS Dec 15 Venezuelan frogs and toads are in critical danger due to climate change as rising temperatures complicate reproduction and spread a deadly fungus, say scientists, who liken the species to canaries in a coalmine warning of imminent danger.

-Scientists studying global warming have warned that rising temperatures make many species worldwide vulnerable, but the phenomenon is already playing out in Latin America where frog and toad species are heading toward extinction.
+Scientists studying global warming have warned that rising temperatures make many species worldwide vulnerable, but the phenomenon is already playing out in Latin America where frog and toad species are heading towards extinction.

 "Some 60-70 percent of (amphibians) are in critical danger or almost extinct," said Luis Merlo, a veterinarian working with the animals, surrounded by terrariums filled with small toads.